kavaan/Suggestions-for-.NET-Development/README.md

 The following list recommends widely used tools and libraries for software development in .NET.
 If you have any suggestions, feel free to share them with others.

 <img src="https://raw.githubusercontent.com/kavaan/Suggestions-for-.NET-Development/main/dotnet_suggestions.png"/>
+<center>The green dot indicates that it is widely used or recommended for use.</center>

 <h2>Managing Microservices</h2>